Financial Leverage, Leverage Metrics (Gearing Ratios)

-In other words, businesspeople use leverage when they expect to earn more from the funds they borrow, than the cost of borrowing.
+In other words, businesspeople use leverage when they expect to earn more from the funds they borrow, by an amount that exceeds the cost of borrowing.

-Owners, financial officers, and investors know that leverage comes with potential rewards but also potential risks.
+Owners and investors are well aware, however, that leverage is a double-edged sword: Leverage can amplify profits when business is strong, but at the same time leverage can amplify losses when business is weak.
 As a result, they take a keen interest in measuring leverage strength or equivalently, level of leverage, or leverage exposure.
-For this, they rely on a family of leverage metrics—the subject of this article.
+For this, they rely on a family of leverage metrics—the primary subject of this article.

 Why Do Firms Use Leverage?

-- In a strong economy or when the business is otherwise doing well, owners may earn more on funds they borrow than they pay for the cost of borrowing.
+• When the business is otherwise doing well in as strong econmy, owners may earn more on funds they borrow than they pay for the cost of borrowing.
 This in fact is the reason owners use leverage.
 When business is healthy, leverage increases earning power.

 Capital Structure and Financial Structure